MSDO-ImageHost/Posts/docs/api-spec.md

     "history": [
         {
             "created_at": "<ISO8601 timestamp>",
-            "title": "<String: title of the post>",
+            "header": "<String: title of the post>",
-            "body": "<String: post body>",
+            "body": "<String: body text of the post>", },
-        },
         ...
     ]